 Technical and Engineering Support of operation

-Sending the Contractor’s specialists for permanent work at NPP Site
+Sending the Contractor’s Specialists for permanent work at BNPP-1 Site

-The amount of Services for the Contractor’s permanent specialists on Technical and Engineering Support shall be calculated based on the reimbursement rates(grades) for Contractor’s specialists described in Appendix 17.1 and approved Timesheet by the Principal as per Appendix 7.1.
-Total Cost of Services per each month shall be confirmed by signing two copies of the “Certificate of Performed Services Acceptance” (Appendix 15) by the Principal; simultaneously the certificate shall be signed on retained portion of payment as retention for good performance guaranty.
+The amount of Services for the Contractor’s permanent Specialists on Technical and Engineering Support shall be calculated based on the reimbursement rates(grades) for Contractor’s specialists described in Appendix 17 and approved Timesheet by the Principal as per Appendix 7.1.
+Total Cost of Services per each month shall be confirmed by signing four original copies of the “Certificate of Performed Services Acceptance” (Appendix 15) by the Principal.

 Short-term sending the Contractor’s specialists